Jediweirdo/cloudflare-cors-anywhere/README.md

 Post:
 http://www.zibri.org/2019/07/your-own-cors-anywhere-proxy-on.html

+As of December 24th, 2025, this code is able to be deployed without issues to Cloudflare Workers.
+This repo does not support any production changes to JavaScript or Cloudflare's Workers beyond that date.

 My personal thanks to Damien Collis for his generous and unique donation.

 ## Note about the DEMO URL: